-2.4 Dosage in Adult Patients with Staphylococcus aureus Bloodstream Infections (Bacteremia), Including Those with Right-Sided Infective Endocarditis, Caused by Methicillin-Susceptible and Methicillin-Resistant Isolates
+2.3 Dosage in Adult Patients with Staphylococcus aureus Bloodstream Infections (Bacteremia), Including Those with Right-Sided Infective Endocarditis, Caused by Methicillin-Susceptible and Methicillin-Resistant Isolates

-Administer Daptomycin for injection 6 mg/kg to adult patients intravenously in 0.9% sodium chloride injection once every 24 hours for 2 to 6 weeks.
-There are limited safety data for the use of Daptomycin for injection for more than 28 days of therapy.
-In the Phase 3 trial, there were a total of 14 adult patients who were treated with Daptomycin for injection for more than 28 days.
+Administer Daptomycin Powder for Solution for Injection/Infusion 6 mg/kg to adult patients intravenously in 0.9% sodium chloride injection once every 24 hours for 2 to 6 weeks.
+There are limited safety data for the use of daptomycin for more than 28 days of therapy.
+In the Phase 3 trial, there were a total of 14 adult patients who were treated with daptomycin for more than 28 days.